Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Abstract

 \section{Abstract}

-We study fine-grained error bounds for differentially private algorithms for averaging and counting under continual observation.
-Our main insight is that the factorization mechanism when using lower-triangular matrices, can be used in the continual observation model.
-We give explicit factorizations for two fundamental matrices, namely the counting matrix $M_\mathsf{count}$ and the averaging matrix $M_\mathsf{average}$ and show fine-grained bounds for the additive error of the resulting mechanism using the {\em completely bounded norm} (cb-norm) or {\em factorization norm}.
-Our bound on the cb-norm for $M_\mathsf{count}$ is tight up an additive error of 1 and the bound for $M_\mathsf{average}$ is tight up to $\approx 0.64$.
-This allows us to give the first algorithm for averaging whose additive error has $o(\log^{3/2} T)$ dependence.
+We study fine-grained error bounds for differentially private algorithms for counting under continual observation.
+Our main insight is that the matrix mechanism, when using lower-triangular matrices, can be used in the continual observation model.
+More specifically, we give an explicit factorization for the counting matrix $M_\mathsf{count}$ and upper bound the error explicitly.
+We also give a fine-grained analysis, specifying the exact constant in the upper bound.
+Our analysis is based on upper and lower bounds of the {\em completely bounded norm} (cb-norm) of $M_\mathsf{count}$.
 Furthermore, we are the first to give concrete error bounds for various problems under continual observation such as binary counting, maintaining a histogram, releasing an approximately cut-preserving synthetic graph, many graph-based statistics, and substring and episode counting.
-Finally, we present a fine-grained error bound for non-interactive local learning.
+Finally we note that our result can be used to get a fine-grained error bound for non-interactive local learning {and the first lower bounds on the additive error for $(\epsilon,\delta)$-differentially-private counting under continual observation.} Subsequent to this work, Henzinger et al. (SODA, 2023) showed that our factorization also achieves fine-grained mean-squared error.